 Tenders must be sent via email quoting Medair’s reference number: ITB-2026-1381 on the Subject part of the email.

-Tenders should be sent before the 1st October 2026, 6.00 pm CAT.
+Tenders should be sent before the 1st October 2026; 6.00 pm CAT.
 Late applications will not be accepted.

 The communication between Bidder and Medair and all documents related to the tender must be written in English.